winitzki/AndroJoin/README.md

 Version history
 ---------------

+* Version 0.1.1

+Fixed problems with multithreading.
+This version is usable now.
+The semantics of purely functional join calculus is fully implemented.

 * Version 0.1

 Almost completely implemented version of the `AndroJoin` library, closely following the iOS implementation (`CocoaJoin`).